rf742/mtgassistant/README.md

 # mtgassistant

 I don't enjoy downloading apps on my phone for simple tasks.
-This is a very simple page, put together in 10 minutes, meant to be an alternative to downloadin life tracker apps for commander games.
-It keeps track of life totals, commander damage, and poison counters during an EDH game.
+This is a very simple page, put together in 10 minutes, meant to be an alternative to downloading life tracker apps for commander games.
+It keeps track of your life total, commander damage, and poison counters during an EDH game.

 Links are also included to search cards and rulings.